jghamburg/pbt-demo/README.md

 ## My Tool of Choice

 I selected the famework jqwik maintained by Johannes Link.
-In contrast to the older and more widely used framework JUnit-quickcheck jqwik is integrated into the JUnit5 platform concept and was implemented as test engine.
+In contrast to the older and more widely used framework JUnit-quickcheck jqwik is integrated into the JUnit5 platform concept and is implemented as test engine.
 In my opinion this is a more future prove approach.

 [JUnit QuickCheck](https://github.com/pholser/junit-quickcheck)